JKoblitz/MetaboMAPS/README.md

 # MetaboMAPS

-MetaboMAPS is a web project for manipulating metabolic pathways in SVG format.
+[MetaboMAPS](https://metabomaps.brenda-enzymes.org) is a web project for manipulating metabolic pathways in SVG format.
 MetaboMAPS consists of two main parts: the *visualization tool*, where users can plot their own data set, and the *plot box editor*, where users can add or change the areas for visualization (plot boxes) and assign identifiers to them.

 This is a frontend-only version of MetaboMAPS.
 The backend deals with data and user management and is not necessary for this single pathway example.
+You can see a demo of this simplified version [here](https://metabomaps.brenda-enzymes.org/github).

 ## Data visualization